ALUMNI

 Undergraduate, Pennsylvania State University, USA

-Isaiah Diggs spent the summer of 2023 in the Greco lab as part of the Yale BioMed SURF program.
+Isaiah spent the summer of 2023 in the Greco lab as part of the Yale BioMed SURF program.
 For his research project he worked in collaboration with Anush Swaminathan to better understand the mechanisms of endothelial vessel regression, vasculature maturation, and anti-angiogenic action.

 Alice Matthews